Main Principles in Islam – Connecting blood ties, being good to families and the status of In laws

 In another narration it says the womb is from Me, ‘Ar rahimu mini’ the womb derives from My name, Ar Rahman.
 In these narrations we find the same command coming through, exhorting us to be good to our families.

 Goodness begins with your kin.
 There is no point being nice outside the home, if you are not nice at home.
 Kindness and caring should be the default with your family.
 Otherwise it is hypocrisy to put on a smiley face outside and an angry face inside the home.

 The Prophet (peace be on him) said:

 The family is where goodness begins.
 This is why we have the proverb ‘charity begins at home’.
 If you want to be good, show your goodness to your family.
-It is worth noting that the father’s side of the family and another side of the family are equally important. ￼￼
+It is worth noting that the father’s side of the family and mother’s side of the family are equally important. ￼￼